Tony's Shanghai Organic Farm was one of the earliest organic farms in China.

 With the growing concern about Food Safety in China, organic food has become a popular choice for locals and expats in Shanghai.

 As discussed in our Organic food article, there are many ways for Shanghai expats to buy organic food in Shanghai.
-Several Organic farms have been established in and near to Shanghai in the last eight years.
+Some expats might even want to visit a Shanghai Organic farm so they can see for themselves where their food comes from.

 We have a list of organic farms in Shanghai at the end of this article.